 The mission of the Institutional Review Board (IRB) is to protect the rights and welfare of research participants.
-In accordance with federal regulations, the IRB is composed of members from a variety of scientific disciplines as well as a community member.
-The IRB assists investigators in the development of research protocols that minimize risks to participants, ensure procedures for obtaining voluntary and informed consent, provide adequate protections for vulnerable populations, and protect participants’ privacy.
+In accordance with federal regulations governing the conduct of research with human participants, the IRB is composed of members from a variety of scientific disciplines, as well as a local community member.
+The IRB assists faculty and student researchers with the development of research protocols that minimize risks to participants, ensure appropriate procedures for obtaining voluntary and informed consent, provide adequate protections for vulnerable populations, and protect participants’ privacy.

 Things you need to know:

-- Starting in Fall 2013, CITI training in the ethical conduct of human subjects research will be require of all IRB researchers including faculty sponsors of student projects.
+- As of September 2013, CITI training in the ethical conduct of human subjects research is now required for all researchers and faculty sponsors of student research for projects that involve the use of human subjects.

 - Check out “Does Your Project Need IRB Review?” or contact our office if you’re unsure if you need IRB approval.